r0nn1ef/audio-scheduler/README.md

     git clone <repository_url>
     cd <repository_directory>
     ```
-    Alternatively, users can manually copy the Python script (`audio-player.py`) and the `schedule.yml` file to a directory on the Raspberry Pi.
+    Alternatively, users can manually copy the Python script (`audio-player.py`) and the `config.yml` file to a directory on the Raspberry Pi.
-6.  **Create `schedule.yml`:** Create a file named `schedule.yml` in the same directory as your Python script with the
+6.  **Create `config.yml`:** Create a file named `config.yml` in the same directory as your Python script with the
       following structure (adjust paths and times as needed):
     ```yaml
+    timezone: "America/Chicago" # Change this to suit your environment.
+    log_file: "/var/log/audio-player.log" # Change this to suit your environment.
     weekdays:
       reveille:
         time: "06:00"